The application period for 2018 grants is now closed.

 - Eligibility - ACTRI members with PI eligibility (described above).
 Become a member: http://ctri.ucsd.edu/about/membership/Pages/membership-application.aspx

-- Although all eligible investigators are encouraged to apply, in instances of evenly scored proposals, funding preference will be given to investigators and research teams from divisions that have not previously engaged in dissemination and implementation research.
+- Although all eligible investigators are encouraged to apply, in instances of evenly scored proposals, funding preference will be given to investigators from research teams that have not previously engaged in dissemination and implementation research, or received ACTRI support.

 - The proposed research project cannot overlap with, or be a logical extension of, ongoing funded research.

 - For purposes of this application as well as for any data reporting after the award, the identity of health plans, medical groups, or IPAs to be studied may remain completely anonymous.

 - The principal investigator(s) selected to receive funding will be required to submit a six‐month progress report and a one‐year final progress report at the end of the funded project.
 An additional report one year later will also be required.
 This report will consist of a detailed description of progress to date and a listing of all submitted publications and grant applications (pending or funded), meeting abstracts, and seminars relating to the pilot project.